-Eradication can be achieved through a combination of two approaches.
+Eradication can be achieved through a combination of two approaches:

-1) The first is the traditional approach of trying to find and burn AFB hives faster that beekeepers can infect new hives.
+- the traditional approach of trying to find and burn AFB hives faster than beekeepers can infect new hives.
 The approach taken is to have every hive inspected each year by someone capable of recognising AFB.
 This is achieved by a combination of training beekeepers, approved beekeepers carrying out the inspections and compulsory inspections.
-Assuring that all hives are thoroughly inspected each year at an appropriate time of year could by itself result in eradication.
+Assuring that all hives are thoroughly inspected each year at an appropriate time of year could, by itself, result in eradication. - educating beekeepers to reduce the rate with which new hives are infected.